California Custom Coach Reinvents the 1930s Auburn Speedster

 The timeless appeal of Buehrig’s design is undeniable.
 First-generation cars are regulars at Amelia Island and Pebble Beach.
 A 1936 852 model offered for sale at the 2015 Mecum auction in Monterey was valued as high as $1,000,000, having received the 2007 AACA Senior National first prize.

-The model for sale on eBay, currently bid to $28,300, has all the same beauty of the original Speedster: a long flowing hood, raked grille, suicide doors, sweeping fenders, and a luxurious cockpit to pilot this fine automobile.
+The model on eBay has all the same beauty of the original Speedster: a long flowing hood, raked grille, suicide doors, sweeping fenders, and a luxurious cockpit to pilot this fine automobile.